INCORRECT: old import path

 }

 A slew of fixes landed for our SQLite implementation, bringing it closer to parity with MySQL and PostgreSQL.
-We want to thank @orisano for their continued dedication to improving SQLite support in sqlc
+We want to thank @orisano for their continued dedication to improving SQLite support in sqlc.

 Full list of changes here.